dinumihnea/chatgpt-monitor-extension/README.md

 1. **Content Script**: Monitors the ChatGPT textarea and submit button for email patterns
 2. **Background Script**: Manages browser badge notifications and message handling
-3. **Popup Interface**: Provides status display and event history management
+3. **Popup Interface**: React-based UI with context-managed state for status display and event history

 When an email address is detected in a ChatGPT prompt, the extension:
 - Prevents the prompt from being submitted